axelherbert/axelherbert/README.md

 ⚡ Digital-savvy and passionate about the web, computers and new technologies, I am fortunate to be able to develop my skills in these areas.<br />
 💡Curious, always on the lookout for new things and learning, I am currently studying a Master's degree of Computer Science.<br />
-🌱 I’m currently learning : React.js, Vue.js, Angular.js<br />
+🌱 I’m currently learning : React.js, Vue.js, TypeScript and Python<br />
 😄 Fun fact : Tech addict<br />

 ### Connect with me: